Video

 an Alternative Performance during the COVID-19 Pandemic

-• Mon.
-July 26, 2021 @8:00 P.M.
+• Monday, July 26, 2021 @8:00 P.M.
 (Pacific Time)

 • Rehearsed & performed simultaneously via Zoom 7/18-26, 2021.

-• Video-recorded individually at the same time in concert as a live recording session 7/26.
+• Video-recorded individually at the same time, in concert, as a live recording session 7/26.

 • Videos collected & edited 7/26-8/28, 2021